cerkit/kbd_ortho_12x4_proton/README.md

 * Col 10: A0
 * Col 11: A1

-I've created the board as [cerkit48 in my GitHub branch for qmk_firmware](https://github.com/cerkit/qmk_firmware)
+I've created the board firmware as [cerkit48 in my GitHub branch for qmk_firmware](https://github.com/cerkit/qmk_firmware)

 Special thanks to [@tzarc](https://github.com/tzarc), [D3vastat0r](https://github.com/covah901), and [zvecr](https://github.com/zvecr) for answering my questions on the QMK Discord.